googleapis/google-cloud-dotnet/docs/root/guides/breaking-gax2.md

 only affect a single API library are documented in the corresponding version history instead.

+# Platform support

+GAX v3 supports .NET Standard 2.0 and .NET 4.6.1 (and higher versions of each).
+(For reference, GAX v2 supported .NET Standard 1.3 or 1.5 depending on the exact package, and .NET 4.5.)

+This means that if you want to use the API libraries targeting GAX v3, you need to be using .NET Core 2.0 or .NET 4.6.1, or a higher version of either of these.

 # Client creation

 Creating a client with the default endpoint, credentials, settings